 Time was also a more immediate consideration as I had little over a week between the orchestral recording session and the submission date in which to compose the final piece of music.
 There were moments when things felt a little fraught (there are always these moments whenever I am composing – a product of having to constantly make decisions and refine them, I believe), but overall it was a great deal of fun.
 One of the joys of making music in the electronic domain is that there is constant creative feedback – I both build and hear the piece in real-time, but when writing purely acoustic music I often don’t get to hear my ideas outside of rehearsals and performances.
 This process of listening whilst composing makes the acts feel like an improvised performance, though with only myself as an audience.

 When I began working in the studio, I had no idea what the final piece would sound like outside of the constraints I had set.
 As I worked in this electronic domain things gradually took shape, as if I was carving a sonic statue, and the piece that has resulted contains element of the two worlds it was born of.
 It is clearly orchestral, but amongst the manipulated sounds that could conceivably be produced by an orchestra there are others that cannot be produced by acoustic instruments – alien and yet strangely familiar.
 The line between acoustic and electronic (the old and the new, perhaps) is both bridged and blurred.

-The Guildhall School of Music and Drama original compositions will be available to listen and download on our website soon.
+The Guildhall School of Music and Drama original compositions are available to listen and download on our website.